 The Graduate School also has set goals for licensure examination rates that relate to graduate and professional programs.
 The pass rates are evaluated through statewide comparisons.
 The expected level of achievement is that UT Austin student scores will fall at or above statewide levels.
 This standard reflects the university's competitive status compared to its state peers.
 The university's students consistently score above statewide averages.

-In summary, these seven undergraduate and graduate student achievement measures allow UT Austin to evaluate success consistent with its mission.
+In summary, these undergraduate and graduate student achievement measures allow UT Austin to evaluate success consistent with its mission.